Canvass Research

 Clinic typeLarge multi-surgeon clinicsSolo practitioner clinics

-Consultation lengthUnder 10 minutes20+ minutes
+Consultation lengthUnder 10 minutes20 or more minutes with the operating surgeon

 Consent formNames "the clinic" or "the medical team"Names a specific surgeon

-CCTV policyRefuses to discussConfirms availability
+CCTV policyRefuses to discussConfirms availability and patient's right to request

 PricingSignificantly below market rateWithin normal range